 What will I gain from taking this course online?

-You will have greater flexibility in where and when you study.
-You will still be taught by experienced researchers from the EPPI-Centre in London.
-See the main Systematic Reviews for Policy and Practice: diversity, design and debate webpage for the course aims and content.
+This online course, (previously called Participative research and policy) will give you greater flexibility in where and when you study.
+You will be taught by experienced researchers from the EPPI-Centre in London.
+See the main Research Engagement, Participation and Impact webpage for the course aims and content.

-The course starts with a one week induction to introduce participants to the course software and how to use it, to tutors and your fellow students, and to interacting in an online environment.
-Please read the notes below to understand more about the time requirements for the course.
+The course runs in the Autumn term of each year with a one week induction course.
+The induction introduces you to the course software and how to use it, to tutors and your fellow students, and to interacting in an online environment.

 How many hours will I need to study per week?